 Set the width to 5.0.
 The frame is now visible and text is wrapping according to the new width, as shown in Fig. Wrapping..
 Notice that the text has overflowed out of the frame.
 This is because the text has reached the end of the last frame, which just happens to be the default/initial frame.

 When we add another frame and set its width and height, the text will flow into the new frame.

 To create two columns of text, just create a text object and adjust the initial frame’s Width and Height to your requirements, then insert a new frame.
 The new frame will have the same size as the initial frame.
-Set the X position to something greater or less than the width of the initial frame; see Fig. Text 5..
+Set the X position to something greater or less than the width of the initial frame; see Fig. Multiple columns, text flowing between boxes..